Skip to main content

 Signature annotations validation

-With Kubewarden, you can ensure policies are signed by trusted users and have specific annotations.
+With Kubewarden, you can verify policy signatures from trusted users and have specific annotations.

-The next validation checks 2 conditions for the policy:
+The next validation checks two conditions for the policy:

 • that it's signed with a specific key